hasktorch/hasktorch/examples/xor-mlp/README.md

-# Logical xor implemented as a small multiplayer perceptron
+# MLP Implementation of Logical XOR

 # Running the Example